Alex Poole: Expanding international collaborations (2016 – Present)

-2016 saw the creation of one of the most diverse international black metal groups: Martrod.
+2016 saw the creation of one of the most diverse international black metal groups: Martröð.
 Alex Poole (guitars) joined H.V.
 Lyngdal (additional guitars) from Iceland, Thorns (drums) from Italy, and MKM (vocals) from France.
 They released Transmutation of Wounds on Terratur Possessions Records in 2016.

 The following year, Poole returned to recording with long-time collaborators, the Blackburn brothers, to form Entheogen.
 Entheogen was different from their previous projects in that Steven Blackburn performed all the guitar work while Poole focused only on vocals.
 Their album, Without Veil, nor Self, was released on Fallen Empire Records in 2017.
 A review from Angry Metal Guy describes the sound of Entheogen’s record the following way: “The album alternates between chaotic spasms of sound akin to Krallice and atmospheric wisps laced with half-melodies and eerie warmth.”

 After hearing Icelandic band, Wormlust, Poole reached out to H.V.
-Lyngdal (vocalist) to form Gudveiki, which is an Icelandic word that translates to “God Disease.”
+Lyngdal (vocalist) to form Guðveiki, which is an Icelandic word that translates to “God Disease.”
 Poole returned to guitar.
 The Blackburn brothers also contributed.
-They released one album, Vaengfor, on Fallen Empire Records in 2018.
-Vaengfor has more death metal influences than Poole’s previous releases.
+They released one album, Vængför, on Fallen Empire Records in 2018.
+Vængför has more death metal influences than Poole’s previous releases.

 In 2019, Poole (guitar and keyboards) again joined forces with the Blackburn brothers.
 This time, they were joined by Swedish musicians, Glomd (vocals) and Swartadauþuz (additional guitars and backing vocals) to create the experimental/symphonic black metal band, Gardsghastr.
 They released Slit Throat Requiem on Profound Lore Records in 2019.
 Regarding the album, Maxen of GRIMM comments, “On Slit Throat Requiem the dark elements are cast into the magical cauldron to form a haunting sensation.
 The quintet equally balance the aggression and the cold ambient surroundings.
 The song stretches to further soundscapes where the moonlight crescendo and the enchanting tremolo pickings dominantly allures the listener.
 While the nightmarish rasps conjures up the images of haunted medieval castles, the music transports you to the ghostly landscapes.”
 Moreover, Heaviest of Art concludes, “Slit Throat Requiem is a fantastic return to the glorious era of late nineties Symphonic Black Metal that many listeners have been clutching to for nearly two decades.”